MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-landing-zone-content.md

 - **Business criticality rating**.
 If there are changes to the workload's service level agreements, new collaboration approach between the platform and workload teams might be needed.

 - **Ownership changes**.
 Changes in ownership and points of contact should be communicated to the platform team.

-##### Workload business requirement changes that impact the platform
+##### Workload business requirement changes

-To maintain Service Level Objectives (SLOs) of the workload, the platform team needs to be aware of workload architecture changes.
+To maintain Service Level Objectives (SLOs) of the workload, the platform team may need to be involved in workload architecture changes.
 These changes may require change management from the platform team or validation that existing governance supports the changed requirements.

 For example, communicate changes to any previously disallowed egress flow so that the platform team can add that flow in the firewall, Azure Network Manager, or other components to support the required traffic.
 Conversely, if a previously allowed egress flow is no longer needed, platform team should block that flow in order to maintain the workload's security.
 Changes in routing to other virtual networks or cross-premises endpoints should be communicated.
 If there are changes to the architecture components, those changes must also be communicated.
 Each resource is subject to policies and potentially egress firewall control.